 Breadcrumbs show the location of the page you are viewing in the hierarchy of its category.
 They 're just under the top navigation bar on every webpage.

 To return the previous page you were viewing, click on the 'Back' button in your browser or use one of the navigation tools to go directly to the page you want.

-- Word Document (doc) — To view these files you will need word processing software or else download and install the free Word Viewer.
+- Word Document (doc) — To view these files, you will need word processing software or else download and install a Word viewer.

-- Excel Spreadsheets (xls) — To view these files you will need a spreadsheet program or to else download and install the free Excel Viewer.
+- Excel Spreadsheets (xls) — To view these files, you will need a spreadsheet program or else download and install an Excel Viewer.